rspack-contrib/rsbuild-plugin-check-syntax/README.md

-# rsbuild-plugin-example
+# rsbuild-plugin-check-syntax

-rsbuild-plugin-example is a Rsbuild plugin to do something.
+An Rsbuild plugin to check the syntax compatibility of output files.

 <p>
   <a href="https://npmjs.com/package/rsbuild-plugin-example">